AMP for emails, next big thing on email after email?

 AMP for email

-According to Google, AMP for emails feature will allow you to browse and interact will content, fill out forms without even leaving the email client.
+According to Google, the AMP for Email feature will allow you to browse and interact with content, such as, filling out forms without leaving the email client.

 Is AMP good for all?

-AMP for email is a revolution in the making all set to take email interactiveness to new heights.
+AMP for email is a revolution in the making; designed to take email interactivity to new heights.
 Let’s see how it impacts different stakeholders.

-In this growing culture of impatience, wanting everything now and here, customers can eliminate unnecessary clicks in emails and spending those extra seconds waiting for the page is a load.
+With a growing culture of impatience, with everyone wanting everything NOW, customers can eliminate unnecessary clicks in emails and avoid time waiting for pages to load – which can potentially be a break point in the experience.
 With AMP, Google gives users content at speed.
-Content that always fresh, updated and actionable even if the emails are old.
+This content can be fresh, updated and actionable even if the emails are old.
 While all this sounds good, it definitely requires a shift in the mindset of customers.
 It may take a while to get comfortable with this feature and understand that they can now engage with emails beyond just clicking a CTA button.
 By extending AMP to email, Google empowers customers to do more in an email.

-It is a significant technology change for brands.
-It’s more than just downloading some plugin and getting started.
-It would mean enhancing skills in-house or outsourcing to develop AMP compatible emails.
-But that challenge met, brands using email as their primary channel for acquisition might see a surge in their conversion rates, as the required actions will be taken in the email itself, rather than on a landing page.
+AMP is a significant technology change for brands.
+It’s more than just downloading a plugin and getting started.
+It means enhancing skills in-house or outsourcing to develop AMP-compatible emails.
+With that challenge met, brands using email as their primary channel for acquisition may see a surge in their conversion rates, as the required actions will be taken in the email itself, rather than on a landing page.

 In order to adapt AMP for emails, ESPs need to align a new MIME part to their systems, which can prove a big challenge.
-Usage of AMPs might also increase the size of emails, this need to be tackled, by keeping both commercial and deliverability in mind.
+Usage of AMPs might also increase the size of emails; this need to be tackled, by keeping both commercial requirements and deliverability in mind.

-Another attempt to extend its control over user’s data.
-Google already knows a lot about us.
+AMP is another attempt to extend control over the user’s data.
+Google already knows a lot about its users.
 And it’s not a bad thing.
 It’s obvious that Google scans our emails to provide relevant ads.
-But, do we need Google to handle our daily incidents within our inbox?
-Did users ask for this, is the point to ponder upon.
+But, do we need Google, or for that matter, any email provider, to handle our daily incidents within our inbox?
+Did users ask for this?

 When can I start using AMP for emails?

-Google has made AMP for email specifications available to developers, who can now sign up and signup for preview access through Google.
+Google has made AMP for email specifications available to developers, who can now signup for preview access through Google.
 User support will be available in Gmail on mobile and desktop later this year.

 It seems that the timeline for AMPs actually coming to Gmail is quite unclear.
-As per to what Google claimed, it will happen later this year.
 Current adopters of AMP for emails include Pinterest, Booking.com and Doodle.